-The police are continuing an investigation into an accident which left three people dead and injured two others after a prolonged police chase.
+The police are continuing an investigation into an accident that left three people dead and injured two others after a prolonged police chase.

 It was around 4:30 a.m. when a New York police officer noted that a white Nissan Maxima heading eastbound on the highway was swerving back and forth.
 The officer immediately suspected that the driver may be under the influence of alcohol and attempted to pull the car over.
 The driver, however, had other ideas.
 He refused to pull over despite the siren and police lights behind him.